havakv/torchtuples/README.md

-#### Adaptive Learning Rate with ReduceLROnPlateauCallback
+#### ReduceLROnPlateau

+It's actually implementing the same method from torch, which can't be use in torchtuples directly.
 Here's how you use it:

 ```python
 optimizer = tt.optim.Adam(lr=0.001)